xen-project/xen/docs/misc/xen-command-line.markdown

 This option is only useful for hosts with a 32bit dom0 kernel, wishing to use kexec functionality in the case of a crash.
-It represents which data structures should be deliberatly allocated in low memory, so the crash kernel may find find them.
+It represents which data structures should be deliberately allocated in low memory, so the crash kernel may find find them.
 Should be used in combination with `crashinfo_maxaddr`.